wesleybeckner/python_foundations/docs/S1_Python_and_Jupyter.md

 #### 🏋️ Exercise 3: Discover More Operators On Your Own!

-Beyond the three arithmetic operators we have just demonstrated for you, there are more in Python to discover.
+Beyond the three arithmetic operators we have just demonstrated, there are more in Python to discover.
 To start, try typing `14 / 4` in the empty code cell below:

 ```python